ghostery/local-sheriff/README.md

 ### After you install Local Sheriff it starts to observes browser network traffic silently for the following:
 1. Web pages (First party) loading third-party resources.
 2. URLs being leaked by a first-party to third-party.
-Via HTTP header like Referrer
+Via HTTP header like Referrer and/or via query parameters third-parties.
 3. Data being sent to third-parties in GET request & POST request.
 4. Information being entered in forms.
 5. As soons as Local Sheriff detects that a URL has been shared with a third-party, it issues an anonymous `GET` request to that page again to simulate what information can be accessed only based on the URL without user-cookies, session etc.
+6. HTML content of page fetched after step-5 is also saved for inspection.

 ### The user can at any time visit the control-panel page by clicking the icon in the address bar:
 1. Lists if any of the information entered in the input fields is shared with the third-parties.